Unable to Verify Account Name or Password: 12 Quick Fixes for

 7. Delete and re-add the email account

-If disabling and re-enabling doesn’t work, let’s go a step further:
+If disabling and re-enabling doesn't work, a complete account removal and re-addition may be necessary:

-- Re-add mail account manually with the correct settings.
+3. Re-add mail account manually with the correct server settings and credentials.

 8. Temporarily disable antivirus or firewall

-Important: Remember to turn your antivirus and firewall back on afterward.
+Critical: Remember to turn your antivirus and firewall back on immediately after testing.

 9. Check for macOS and Mail app updates